takezoe/scalatra-scalajs.g8/README.md

 scalatra-scalajs.g8
 =================

-Template project for web applications based on Scalatra with Scala.js.
+giter8 template for web applications based on Scalatra and Scala.js

 ## Usage